-Nevada CQI = State Rating Summary which includes Clark County CFSR PIP Monitored QTR 4, Washoe County PIP Monitored QTR 5, Clark County CFSR PIP Monitored QTR 6, DCFS RR CFSR PIP Monitored QTR 7
+Nevada CQI = State Rating Summary which includes Clark County CFSR PIP Monitored 2021 QTR 7 (metro), Washoe County CFSR PIP Monitored 2021 QTR 8, Clark County CFSR PIP Monitored 2022 QRT 9, DCFS Rural Region PIP Monitored 2022 QRT 10.

 Nevada is not on a PIP for this item.
 The overall federal performance expectation for Item 11 Relationship of Child in Care with Parents is 90%.
 Nevada received an area needing improvement rating as only 62.07% of the cases rated a strength in the 2018 CFSR.
-The results of case reviews conducted during the most recent four quarters reflect the state achieved a strength rating for Item 11 in 59.09% of cases reviewed.
-The state is currently performing below the 2018 CFSR baseline.
+The results of case reviews conducted during the most recent four quarters reflect the state achieved a strength rating for Item 11 in 63.16% of cases reviewed.

-This past year, COVID-19 created barriers for the child welfare agencies across the state.
-For a period of time, in person caseworker visits, as well as visitation between children and their parents or siblings were suspended.
-Additionally, the availability of supportive services for families was impacted, as was opportunities to involve parents in routine medical appointments, school activities or extracurricular activities.
-Since the PUR for several of the case reviews included 2020, those circumstances could have impacted the state's performance on this item.
+This past year, COVID-19 had a declining impact for the child welfare agencies across the state.
+Over the course of the last year in person caseworker visits, as well as visitation between children and their parents or siblings gradually returned to almost normal conditions.
+As mask mandates and COVID-19 restrictions were gradually lifted over time the availability of supportive services for families has become more available.
+Opportunities to involve parents in routine medical appointments, school activities and or extracurricular activities have started to see an increase from the prior year.
+Since the PUR for several of the case reviews included 2021 COVID-19 could still have some minor impacts to the state's performance on this item.

-Over the next year, the state plans to assess the impact of initiatives and training put into place through PIP activities since Q1.
-The state plans to look at the impact motivational interviewing training, trauma informed communication training and CoachNV have had on permanency and well-being outcomes for children and families.
-In many parts of the state, efforts to promote and increase the utilization of the QPI model have increased.
+Over the next year, the state will continue to assess the impact of initiatives and training put into place through PIP activities since Q1.
+The state plans to look at the impacts that motivational interviewing training, trauma informed communication training and CoachNV have had on the permanency and well-being outcomes for children and families.
+Throughout the state, efforts to promote and increase the utilization of the QPI model have continued to increase.